dipy/dipy/doc/installation.rst

     >>>import dipy

 Does it work?
-For any problems/suggestions please let us know by sending an e-mail to nipy-devel@neuroimaging.scipy.org
+For any problems/suggestions please let us know by sending an e-mail to nipy-devel@neuroimaging.scipy.org with subject starting with [dipy].

 .. include:: links_names.txt